LoveDispenser/AutoWatering/README.md

 It will also log your python scripts activities to log files in the /home/pi/logs folder.
 I'd suggest you create that folder before running scripts.

-7. Connect everything like in this picture: and everything should work now.
+7. Connect everything like in this picture:

+8. Stick your moisture sensor in your pot, get your hoses for watering in your pots, place the DHT22 sensors in your area.

+9. Smoke a fat one

 _________________________